 To help protect the strip line I sprayed the board with a light cover of PCB lacquer.

-Finished and ready for portable use
+Finished and ready for portable use, VSWR reading is 1:1.

 Good luck with your 23cm SOTA activations. 😉